 The Generac GP17500E is a power-generating beast, providing up to 26,250 watts of peak power through eight outlets, including a DC receptacle.
-It's noisy and a bit of a gas hog; owners say it burns more than a gallon of fuel per hour and is noisy, to boot.
-However, most forgive that gas consumption because they can power just about anything a house needs, including well pumps and large air conditioning units.
+It's noisy and a bit of a gas hog, burning more than a gallon of fuel per hour.
+However, most owners forgive these drawbacks because they can power just about anything a house needs, including well pumps and large air conditioning units.
 The GP17500E doesn't meet California's strict emissions requirements.

 Plenty of power options.
 The Generac GP17500E is about as close as it gets to plug-in nirvana with four 5-20R outlets, two of which have ground fault circuit interrupters (GFCI) outlets to reduce the risk of electrocution in wet conditions.
 It also has two 30-amp L5-30R twist-lock plug-ins, a 30-amp 120/240-volt L14-30R twist-lock connector and one DC outlet.
 With 17,500 continuous watts and 26,250 peak watts, the GP17500E can run appliances that draw up to 50 amps.
 Mike Sawisch, product expert at ElectricGeneratorsDirect.com, says this Generac is the largest portable generator on the market; he picks it as the best model in the extra-large class.

-Review Credibility: Very Good About 30 reviewers rate the Generac GP17500E on HomeDepot.com, giving it an average score of 4.8 stars out 5.
+About 60 reviewers rate the Generac GP17500E on HomeDepot.com, giving it an average score of 4.7 stars out 5.
 Most say assembly was easier than expected, and they're pleasantly surprised by how much power this generator provides.
 This site includes reviews from Generac.com.

-Review: Generac GP 17500E-Watt Gasoline Powered Electric Start Portable Generator, Contributors to HomeDepot.com, As of November 2012
+Review: Generac GP 17,500-Watt Gasoline Powered Electric Start Portable Generator, Contributors to HomeDepot.com, As of February 2014

-Review Credibility: Very Good About 10 users review the GP17500E here, giving it an average rating of 4.3 stars out of 5.
+About 20 users review the GP17500E here, giving it an average rating of 4.6 stars out of 5.
 That's one of the highest scores any Generac model gets on Amazon.com.
 We usually find many negative critiques of Generac's customer service on this site, even for models with very few reviews, but that isn't the case with the GP17500E.